tcondit/PNNL/slide-outline.md

  * AWS Certified Developer - Associate
  * Co-organizer, Seattle Jenkins Area Meetup (JAM)
  * One of the lucky ones
+ * Talking about server provisioning and configuration management
+  * Foundations for CI/CD

 * DevOps